JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/README.md

 ### A4-2.
 Transformer
 **(Note: This lecture was conducted in 2019, prior to the publication of the [Vision Transformer paper](https://arxiv.org/pdf/2010.11929).)**

+Based on [Attention is All You Need](https://arxiv.org/pdf/1706.03762) paper, I implemented the Transformer's Self-Attention, Multi-head Attention, Encoder and Decoder blocks, as well as Layer Normalization from scratch using `torch.nn` modules (without using `nn.MultiheadAttention()`, `nn.LayerNorm()`)❗️
- For Transformer training, I will use a toy dataset designed for text-based calculations.
+I used a simple toy dataset designed for text-based calculations.
 Here are a few examples from the dataset:

 - Expression: BOS NEGATIVE 30 subtract NEGATIVE 34 EOS, Output: BOS POSITIVE 04 EOS

 - Expression: BOS NEGATIVE 34 add NEGATIVE 15 EOS, Output: BOS NEGATIVE 49 EOS

-I implemented the Transformer's attention block, multi-head attention block, encoder and decoder blocks, as well as layer normalization from scratch using torch.nn modules and achieved **73.83%** for final model accuracy.
+By training transformer seq2seq models with those text-based calculation dataset, I could get **69.92%** accuracy for final model accuracy.
 See [🔥here🔥](https://github.com/JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/blob/main/A4/Transformers.ipynb) for more details about transformer implementation!

 <br>